 At some point over the last few years, I saw this recipe in a beautiful Food & Wine magazine edition, ripped it out and tucked it away for later.
 As we are in juicy-apple-and-freshly-processed-local-pork season, when I came across the page recently, I knew that “later” was now.
 My family has gobbled this delicious and fun dish twice in recent weeks.
 I tweaked the recipe to use a pound of mild ground sausage, making these really more meatball than stuffing.
 They were wonderful served with potatoes and pears (both still appearing at our farmers markets).
-I can imagine these bites as a much-talked about addition to a holiday potluck or a nice counter balance to a Thanksgiving meal.
+I can imagine these bites as a much-talked about addition to a holiday potluck or a nice side dish balance to a Thanksgiving meal.
 Wherever you serve them, they’ll be a hit.
 Promise.

 Makes 36-40 mini muffins

 - 3 cups good white bread, cut into 1/2-inch cubes

 - 2/3 cup finely chopped celery

 - 1 pound mildly spiced ground sausage (local if you can get it)

 - 1 medium apple (local if you can get it)

 - 2 Tbsp. chicken broth